tt-isv-org/scc/article-intro/README.md

 ...
 ```

-The `securityContext` object is used to request capabilities for both the pod, and for all containers within in the pod.
+The `securityContext` object is used to request capabilities for both the pod and for all containers within in the pod.
 To be accepted, the capabilites must match what is allowed by the associated SCC.

 ## SCC Admission Process